How to Apply - Readmission

 Financial Assistance Application (Optional)

 In order to be considered for need-based financial aid and need-based scholarships you must submit an application for financial assistance along with the necessary supporting documents.
 You and your parents should read all instructions carefully and be as thorough as possible.
-Detailed instructions are available in English, Bulgarian, Romanian, Russian, Mongolian and Georgian (pdf documents).
+Detailed instructions are available in English, Bulgarian, Albanian, Georgian, Mongolian, Romanian, Russian and Ukrainian.

-Supporting documents must be signed, sealed, translated by a sworn translator and mailed.
+Supporting documents must be signed, sealed, translated by a sworn translator and mailed to our postal address below.
 Copies must also be notary verified.

 Completed applications should be received by the AUBG Admissions Office: